St. Martin's Cathedral, Utrecht: Present-day church

 What remains of St. Martin's today are the choir, the transept and the Dom Tower.
-The central nave of the cathedral, which collapsed in the storm of 1674, is now a square with large trees, the Domplein.
+The central nave of the cathedral, which collapsed in the storm of 1674, is now a square with large trees, the Domplein, and the wider vicinity is known as the Domkwartier.
 Stones in the pavement in various colours indicate the original outlines of the church.